dutchhagelslag/ta2h3nna/README.md

 - Our API server will be built using Flask_restx
 - All requirements will be handled using endpoints.
 The main endpoints are:

-  -`Tattoo`: takes a string of the input and returns an image of the design
+  -`TattooImage`: takes a string of the input and returns an image of the design

-  -`Tattoofont`: serves tattoo fonts
+  -`TattooFonts`: serves a list of all tattoo fonts in the database

+  -`ListAllArtists`: serves a list of all tattoo artists in the database

+  -`TattooDesigns`: serves a list of all designs available in the database

   -`CreateSearchDesign`: creates a search query from the user's input